-You enjoy the fact that reality presents you with plenty of unknowns.
-We cannot comment on your thinking or behaviors related to this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+This question comes because we cannot comment on your feelings related to this topic, as you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+Do you enjoy your playful thinking, while the mainstream may be more linear and rational?
+Do you balance these two ways of thinking yourself, or do you seek for complementary inputs?